Baby Jogger City Select LUX Review

 With a compatible infant car seat, you can start using the stroller from birth.
 Moving your child from the car to the stroller also becomes so much more convenient and you can avoid waking them up (and getting all cranky).

-Here’s a good long list of infant car seats that are compatible with the City Select stroller:
+Here’s a good long list of compatible infant car seats:

 - Britax: B-Safe, B-Safe 35, B-Safe 35 Elite, BOB B-Safe